 Welcome to Data Science Exploration!

-A Second-Semester Exploration into the World of Data Science
+A Second-Semester Exploration into the World of Data Science: Summarizing, Generalizing, and Predicting

 In this second-semester exploration into the world of data science, we bring together the tools learned in Data Science Discovery and introduce students to the interconnected nature of the data science pipeline with real-world datasets in Python.
 We explore how different decisions can be made along the steps of the data science pipeline in pursuit of a research goal or question.
 We explore how this may lead to different outcomes or answers.
 With this in mind, we use well-motivated research goals and questions to explore best research practices when it comes to conducting and communicating a beginning-to-end data science analysis.